 In some locations, bishops have the option to provide members in need with a bishop’s order for food and other basic goods.
 The bishop generally assigns the Relief Society president to meet with the members and fill out the order form.
 However, he may also assign the elders quorum president.
 A counselor in the Relief Society or elders quorum presidency may be assigned if the president is unavailable.
 The assigned leader submits the completed form to the bishop for his approval.

-Under the bishop’s direction, the Relief Society and elders quorum presidencies help members with long-term needs and self-reliance.
+As coordinated by the bishop, the Relief Society and elders quorum presidencies help members with long-term needs and self-reliance.
 They teach principles of temporal and spiritual self-reliance.
 See chapter 22 and “Self-Reliance” in the Gospel Library app.

-If a person or family needs assistance, the Relief Society and elders quorum presidents counsel together under the direction of the bishop about how to help (see 22.6.3).
+If a person or family needs assistance, the Relief Society and elders quorum presidents counsel together, as coordinated by the bishop, about how to help (see 22.4).

 When a ward member dies, Relief Society and elders quorum presidencies offer comfort and assistance.
-Under the direction of the bishop, they can help with the funeral.
+Under the bishop’s guidance, they can help with the funeral.

-If possible, deceased members who were endowed are buried in temple clothing.
-The bishop may ask the Relief Society president to assign an endowed sister to dress or oversee the dressing of a deceased endowed sister.
-For more information, see 27.3.9.
+If possible, deceased members who were endowed are buried or cremated in temple clothing.
+The body of a woman may be dressed by her husband or by an endowed female family member.
+If a family member is not available or would prefer not to do the dressing, the bishop may ask the Relief Society president to invite an endowed sister to dress the body or oversee the dressing.
+For more information, see 38.5.8.